civol/HDLRuby/README.md

 ## High-level programming features
-<a name="highfeat"></a>

 ### Using Ruby in HDLRuby

-Since HDLRuby is pure Ruby code, the constructs of Ruby can be freely used without any compatibility issue.
+Since HDLRuby is pure Ruby code, the constructs of Ruby can be freely used without any compatibility issues.
 Moreover, this Ruby code will not interfere with the synthesizability of the design.
-It is then possible to define Ruby classes, methods or modules whose execution generates constructs of
+It is then possible to define Ruby classes, methods, or modules whose execution generates constructs of
 HDLRuby.